 Admission requirements to the nutrition science major are the same as those for admission to Ohio University in general.
 No special prerequisites need to be met prior to declaring a major in nutrition science.
 Candidates are encouraged, however, to begin the program early in their college careers.
 High school honors chemistry and biological science courses also are strongly recommended.
 For information on admission to Ohio University for both freshmen and transfer students, go online to Ohio University Admissions.

 Nutrition Sciences Graduate and Admission Requirements

-Students enrolled in the dietetic track must earn and maintain a minimum GPA of 2.0 or higher to complete the degree conferral process.
+Students enrolled in the Nutrition Science major must earn and maintain a minimum GPA of 2.0 or higher to complete the degree conferral process.
 For students applying to physical therapy, medical school, PA or NP programs, a GPA or 3.50 or higher is considered competitive.
 Completing the graduation requirements of Ohio University and the nutrition sciences program does not guarantee that you will be accepted into post-baccalaureate programs for professional experience after graduation.
 You must apply to and be granted acceptance into such programs.